danmacklin/erlang_cep/README.md

 A Feed is a stream of json encoded data (other formats are possible, but might need some more testing in this version).

 A Window is an in-memory data storage abstraction.
-Each window has a Row Function, Reduce Function and associated configuration that can be implemted in javascript or erlang.
+Each window has a Row Function, Reduce Function and associated configuration that can be implemented in javascript or erlang.

 A Row Function is a filter.
 Data is added to the window if it passes the filter.